 In a lunch talk, Berlin-based experts provided recommendations for shaping the accompanying exhibition, suggesting the inclusion of FLINTA-identifying leaders, collaborations with local changemakers, interactive elements, multimedia engagement, and intergenerational perspectives.
 Together, the event and exhibition reinforced solidarity and commitment to advancing women’s leadership and gender equity across Europe.

-First exhibition opening 10th of March, 2025
+First exhibition opening 10th of March, 2025 in Berlin

 Mothers of Europe has received funding under Grant Agreement no 101143916, from the European Education and Culture Executive Agency (EACEA) under the Citizens, Equality, Rights and Values Programme (CERV) programme.
 Project is implemented in 6 countries (Czechia, Germany, Greece, Hungary, Poland and Spain).